Maniabhishek/Data-Structure-And-Algorithm/10.SlidingWindowAnd2Pointer/f.longestSubstringWithAtMostKDistinctCharacters.md

 ### Longest Substring With At Most K Distinct Characters

-- this question is similar to the previous ones
+- this question is similar to the previous one

 ```ts
 function longestSubstring(str: string, k: number){